bkhartmire/task-manager-crud-app/README.md

     + can add task
     + can delete task (i.e. Task Completed)
     + Insert 'Great job!' flash message after Task Completed

+To do:
+-insert ben & martha
+-how to get Edit and Delete buttons next to each other